michaelkim9/wikipedia_search_engine_nlp/README.md

 # Building Wikipedia Search Engine with Semantic Analysis

-This project has three parts -- data collection, data exploration / algorithm development, then finally predictive modeling.
+This project has three parts: data collection, data exploration / algorithm development, then finally predictive modeling.

 It accomplishes two main tasks: recommend Wikipedia articles, and predict categories of new articles.
 A user can input a search term and my search engine algorithm will recommend 5 related Wikipedia articles for the user.
 When a new article is submitted to Wikipedia, my model can predict with over 90% accuracy the correct category it falls under.